ahmedemam/ahmedemam.github.io/contact.md

 ## 📬 Response Time

 I typically respond to emails within **24-48 hours**.
 For urgent matters, please mention it in the subject line.
-For collaboration inquiries, please include:

-- Brief description of the opportunity or project
-- Your role and organization
-- Timeline and expectations
-- How we can work together

 ---